 11. Is this form needed for services from an independent contractor and honorariums?

 Answer: In our experience honorariums rarely exceed $10,000.
 If an honorarium will exceed $10,000 the PSC will review on a case-by-case basis.
 For more information, please visit https://www.cu.edu/psc/policies/honorarium-hnr

-Answer: The requisition number does not have to be entered before the form is signed.
-It can be added later by the requisitioner at the time they are entering the requisition in Marketplace.
+Answer: The requisition number can be added to the form by the Requestor at time of submission in Marketplace.

 Answer: Yes, a guest speaker is considered a University Standard Sole Source either under Entertainment Services (#2) or Guest Lecturer Services (#6), depending on the circumstances.
-In Section III, you can simply say guest speaker for X event or "see agreement".
+An SSPR form is not required for this type of purchase.